tomas-fryza/vhdl-course/labs/5-counter/README.md

                    -- Clear all bits
                    -- Set output `pulse` to low

-               -- elsif sig_count is PERIOD - 1 then
+               -- elsif sig_count is PERIOD-1 then
                    -- Clear all bits
                    -- Set output `pulse` to high